 LANL has used facility and individual worker monitoring methods to measure and control radiation exposures.
 Records of radiation doses to individual workers from personnel dosimeters worn by the worker and coworkers are available for LANL operations beginning in 1943.
-Doses from these dosimeters were recorded at the time of measurement and routinely reviewed by operations and radiation safety staff for compliance with radiation control limits.
-The National Institute for Occupational Safety and Health (NIOSH) External Dose Reconstruction Implementation Guidelines (NIOSH 2002) has identified these as the highest quality records for retrospective dose assessments.
-The information in this TBD pertains to analyzing these records.
+Doses from these dosimeters were recorded at the time of measurement and routinely reviewed by operations and radiation safety personnel for compliance with radiation control limits.
+The NIOSH External Dose Reconstruction Implementation Guidelines (NIOSH 2006) has identified these as the highest quality records for retrospective dose assessments.
+The information in this TBD pertains to analysis of these records.

 Radiation dosimetry practices were initially based on experience gained during several decades of radium and X-ray medical diagnostic and therapy applications.
-These methods were generally well advanced at the start of the Manhattan Engineer District (MED) program to develop nuclear weapons. about 1940.
-The primary challenges encountered by MED, and later Atomic Energy Commission (AEC - the MED successor agency), operations to measure worker dose to external radiation involved:
+These methods were generally well advanced at the start of the Manhattan Engineer District (MED) program to develop nuclear weapons in about 1940.
+The primary challenges encountered by MED, and later U.S. Atomic Energy Commission (AEC, MED's successor agency), operations to measure worker dose to external radiation involved:

-- Comparatively large quantities of high-level radioactivity - Mixed radiation fields involving beta, photon (gamma and X-ray), and neutron radiation with low, intermediate, and high energies. - Neutron radiation.
+- Comparatively large quantities of high-level radioactivity - Mixed radiation fields involving beta, photon (gamma and X-ray), and neutron radiation with low, intermediate, and high energies - Neutron radiation

-Many details concerning policies, procedures, practices, and issues dealing with external radiation monitoring at LANL are documented in a compilation of correspondence and reports called the Photodosimetry Evaluation Book.
+Many details about policies, procedures, practices, and issues dealing with external radiation monitoring at LANL are documented in a compilation of correspondence and reports called the Photodosimetry Evaluation Book.
 Informally, this compilation, which has eight volumes, has been referred to as "the Bible" of external radiation dosimetry at LANL.
-The "Bible" was assembled by James N.P.
-Lawrence in 1956, expanded by Lawrence until around 1970, when Joe Cortez assumed responsibility (Widner 2004).
-Table 6-1 lists the volumes that currently comprise this resource.
+It was first assembled in 1956, and was expanded until around 1970 (Widner 2004).
+Table 6-1 lists the volumes that currently compose this resource.